MokiMo/react-music-searcher/README.md

 ### To do - work in progress

 - Unit Tests
+- few responsive updates
-- Eye catchers on Dashboard
+- Eye-catchers on Dashboard
 - Optimize layout - Logout for example
 - Backend: Firebase would fit this scope
 - Statistics on data usage, music found, etc.